Invictus: What a real Scrum Master is like

 Scrum in software development means an agile framework for developing, delivering, and sustaining complex products, with an initial emphasis on software development.
-It is designed for smalll teams to break their work into goals that can be completed within a sprint, aka a time-boxed iteration, most commonly two to four weeks.
+It is designed for small teams to break their work into goals that can be completed within a sprint, aka a time-boxed iteration, most commonly two to four weeks.

-What a great Scrum Master do
+What great Scrum Masters do

 The new Scrum Guide says the Scrum Master is accountable for the Scrum team's effectiveness.
 Jeff Sutherland thinks the intent is the same as the past.
 But as Jeff and Ken were beginning to put this guide together, Ken said that the biggest problem in Scrum is the word "Servant Leadership".
 Many people have been interpreted that as they do not need to enable the team to improve, and they are not responsible for that improvement.
 Now Scrum Masters are defined as leaders who serve.

-Although the definition changes, but the core responsibilities of the Scrum Master stay the same.
+Although the definition changes, the core responsibilities of the Scrum Master stay the same.
 According to Mountain Goat, the great Scrum Master should

 - Never Commit the Team to Anything Without Consulting Them First